How To: Check Your Phone for USB OTG Support to Connect Flash Drives, Control DSLRs & More

 Your average Android phone or tablet comes with quite a few apps already installed—even before you turn the device on for the first time.
 These pre-installed apps are certainly helpful when it comes to getting your feet wet with Android, but in many cases, they're not always the best apps available for accomplishing the tasks that they perform.
 Additionally, many third-party apps can add lots of cool functionality to your device, so you might say that sticking with only the pre-installed apps...

-The Xposed Framework is a very powerful platform on top of which smaller modules can run to make changes to the Android system.
-Installing modules is the same as it is with sideloading any Android app, but afterwards, you'll need to activate the module and reboot your device.
+The Xposed Framework is a very powerful platform on top of which smaller modules can run to make changes to the Android system and various other apps.
+Installing modules is just as easy as sideloading any Android app, but afterwards, you'll need to activate the module and reboot your device.

 Many Android utilities use Android Debug Bridge, or ADB for short, to send commands from a computer over to your phone or tablet.
 This enables such utilities to run terminal commands that, in some cases, wouldn't be possible on Android without root access.